Science in Society Journalism Awards

 - Series: An entry consists of a series of articles/broadcasts published/produced as a coherent, named series in a single publication (or publications working together on the series).
 Written entries should total 6,000 words or more; broadcast pieces, 15 minutes or more.
 Series entries may be for any market.

-NASW will award separate cash prizes of $2,000 for writing judged best in each of five categories.
+NASW will award separate cash prizes of $2,000 for writing judged best in each of the categories.
 Only authors and producers listed on the original submission will be recognized by the awards.
-The awards will be announced in September 2020 and presented during 20 October 9-13, 2020 in Boulder, CO.
-Reasonable travel and up to two nights’ hotel expenses of the award winners will be reimbursed.
+The awards will be announced in September 2021 and presented during ScienceWriters 2021 in Boulder, CO or, in the case of a virtual event, online.
+Reasonable travel and up to two nights’ hotel expenses of the award winners will be reimbursed for any in-person event.
 In cases of multiple authors or producers, only one person’s expenses will be covered, and the prize money will be split between the entrants at their discretion.
 However, the prize money is intended for content authors or producers, not publications or news organizations.

 Questions?
 Contact firstname.lastname@example.org